Indoor Triathlons & Relay Events

 This year, both of our indoor triathlon events will have a relay option.
-Each event has a 20-minute swim, 20-minute guided course on a spin bike, and 20 minutes on the treadmill or indoor track at the Mandell JCC.
+Each event has a 20-minute swim, 20-minute guided course on a spin bike, and 20 minutes on the treadmill at the Mandell JCC.
 Participants are allowed to compete as an individual or as a team made of two to three members.
 Teams of two will require one participant to complete two parts of the triathlon and the second participant to complete one part, while each member on a team of three will be required to complete one event in the Challenge.

 Is there a lottery for the University of Saint Joseph College (USJ) Indoor Triathlon?